ubccsss/ubccsss.org/content/about/_index.md

 For more information about the running of the club, please read our [constitution](/about/constitution).

 Thanks everyone!
-If you have any questions/concerns, please reach out to us on Facebook!
+If you have any questions/concerns, please reach out to us on our Discord server or Instagram!

 {{< calendar >}}